 - If participants are meeting you at the location, provide clear directions and meeting instructions.

-- Make sure there is a viable first aid kit available.
-Also, make sure the chaperones and or hosts are trained in basic first aid.
+- Make sure there is a viable first-aid kit available.
+It's important to make sure that any chaperone or host is trained in basic first-aid.

 - Should any of your participants have specific medical needs, you must make certain they are accommodated.
 Plan ahead if any participants require daily medication.